firaaaaa13/firaaaaa13/README.md

 - ⚡ asal sekolah SMKN 1 KOTO XI TARUSAN...

 <!---
-firaaaaa13/firaaaaa13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+DINI ZAFIRA/DINI ZAFIRAis a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->